bazel-contrib/rules_fuzzing/README.md

 build:asan-libfuzzer --@rules_fuzzing//fuzzing:cc_engine_sanitizer=asan
 ```

-Examples for other combinations of fuzzing engine and sanitizer can be found in the project's [`.bazelrc`](/.bazelrc).
+Examples for other combinations of fuzzing engine and sanitizer can be found in the [User Guide](/docs/guide.md#configuring-the-bazelrc-file).

 ### Defining a C++ fuzz test